DavidHua04/ArcaneOS/README.md

 - **Spells**: Scripts and configurations for creating and managing various spells.
 - **Resources**: Data and configurations related to the flow of mana, energy, and materials.
 - **System**: Core components of ArcaneOS, including kernel files, drivers, and backup systems.
-- **Projects**: Large-scale, experimental spell systems and magical constructs the protagonist is working on.
+- **Projects**: Large-scale, experimental spell systems and magical constructs the user is working on.
 - **Settings**: User preferences and system configurations, ensuring the smooth operation of the ArcaneOS.

 ## Getting Started